 At Go Green Lawn Services, we have a “no pest left behind” policy.
-This includes ticks and fleas, considered to be some of the most prevalent and invasive parasites native to the following serviceable areas: Coatesville, Newtown, Pottstown, Kennett Square, and West Chester.
-Ticks and fleas can be found all over PA as well as the country, but the Delaware Valley is a particular hotbed due to our forests and wooded areas.
+This includes ticks and fleas, which are considered to be some of the most prevalent and invasive parasites native to the following serviceable areas: Coatesville, Newtown, Pottstown, Kennett Square, and West Chester.
+Ticks and fleas can be found all over PA as well as the country, but the Delaware Valley is a particular hotbed due to its forests and wooded areas.
 Both ticks and fleas have similar functions, but it’s important to know the differences between the two when exploring options for tick and flea treatment for your yard.

 Common Hosts and How To Treat Fleas